Skip to content

 There's a smaller public clinic at Hospital Comarcal de Formentera for the neighbouring island.

-Policlínica Nuestra Señora del Rosario
+What does Policlínica Nuestra Señora del Rosario offer?

 The largest private clinic on the island, in Eivissa town.
 Full range of services: GP, specialists, surgery, imaging, lab.
 They accept most major Spanish private insurers (Sanitas, Asisa, Adeslas, DKV) and many international travel insurance partners with direct billing.